-And yes, I said it, there are some charts that fall into this 貧賤 (poor and lowly status) category.
-It’s something I find it hard to bring up myself because it’s an extremely sensitive topic and no wants to be told that their charts fall under this category.
-I’m sure everyone agrees that the existence of bad charts is not something I made up.
+And yes, I said it, there are some charts that fall into this ‘pín jiàn’(poor and lowly status) category.
+It’s something I find hard to bring up myself because no one wants to be told that their charts fall under this category.
+This is not something I’m making up, and I’m sure everyone agrees.
 It’s just that people shy away from such topics so much that they fail to see the importance is thinking about the flip side of things.
-This is just life and the hard truths.
-It sounds morbid yes, but at the same time, it makes success much sweeter should you choose to attain it.
+This is just life and hard truths.
+It sounds morbid, yes, but at the same time, it makes success much sweeter should you choose to attain it.

 I repeat: “Our ancestors would not spend centuries developing this field of Chinese metaphysics, just to tell us we can’t do anything to change our lives.”

-So you might be asking, what happens if I have a bad BaZi chart?
+So you might be asking, what happens if I have a low-quality chart?
 Before I get to that, perhaps let me break down charts into 4 major categories before I talk about the difference between a good and bad chart.
-When you assess a chart, you need to look at both the natal chart and the luck phases.
-You can not look at them separately, so we can roughly breakdown the chart types as such:
+Please note that this is an oversimplification of things, and it’s to introduce some basic concepts to newcomers.

 - Category 1: Natal Chart + Good Luck Phases (命好，運也好)